gerdj/LGX_Mosquito/README.md

 ## LGX Mosquito printhead V1.0 (G.Jentz 17.02.2021)

-The LGX Mosquito printhead is only compatible with Bear X axis (8mm rods) and genuine Mosquito hotend (regular or magnum).<br>
+The LGX Mosquito printhead is only compatible with Bear MK3s X-axis (8mm rods) and genuine Mosquito hotend (regular or magnum).<br>
 There is no filament sensor!

 Bondtech recommends E-steps for the LGX set to 400/800 (16/32 microstepping).